garganttua/garganttua-api/README.md

 ### RoadMap

  * Add security to OpenAPI description
+ * Improve unicity checking by allowing that entities and dtos may not have exactly same fields
  * Implement state machine features
  * Implement SQL DAO for mysql, mariaDB, PostGre, Oracle, MSSQL
  * Implement Spring AOT